vigneshwaran-48/expense-manager-server/FEATURES.md

     The search action on expenses will be done with this field.
 If no value given for this the default value should be "ALL".
+    If the searchBy is "OWNER" then the respective family or user name will be matched with the search query.

     Note: If the "query" is not present then this criteria is not used.